Master of Science in Computer and Information Sciences

 Submit a statement of purpose with admission materials (700-1000 words).

-Prospective students must be able to demonstrate competency in the areas of basic computer architecture, object-oriented programming, discrete mathematics, and data structures, before enrolling in any graduate CSCI/CSIS course.
+Prospective students of The Citadel’s Computer and Information Sciences Master’s Degree must demonstrate competency in basic computer architecture, object-oriented programming, discrete mathematics, and data structures before enrolling in any graduate CSCI/CSIS course.
 These prerequisite areas may be covered by undergraduate coursework from any regionally accredited college or university.
 Coverage of areas by courses is at the discretion of the graduate program director.
 Grades of B or higher are required for courses taken outside of a baccalaureate program.
 Some courses may have additional prerequisites depending on where they are offered.

 Relevant work experience may be acceptable in demonstrating competency if mapped to typical learning outcomes for courses normally accepted.
 With prior approval from the graduate program directors, certain certified, online, university-style, MOOC courses (e.g. Coursera, edX, etc.) may be acceptable for demonstrating competency in some prerequisite areas.